by Michelle LaRowe

 Most of all have fun and know how important the experiences children have are when they are playing.

 Dr. Toy, Stevanne Auerbach, PhD, is a leading authority on play, toys, and children’s products.
 With 30 years of direct experience, Dr. Auerbach includes educationally oriented, developmental, and skill building products from the best large and small companies in her four annual award programs.
 Dr. Toy is the author of Dr. Toy’s Smart Play Smart Toys How to Raise a Child with a High PQ – Play Quotient which helps parents select the best toys and games for developing “Play Quotient” (PQ) and expanding child’s play.
-You can learn more about Dr. Toy, the Dr. Toy awards and her books at www.DrToy.com.
+Dr. Auerbach passed away in 2022.
+You can read a tribute obituary here.